This year, make a change that will help you keep more change in your own pocket with one of these money-saving resolutions.

 Reducing your television consumption isn’t just good for your health, it can pay off financially as well.
 Cable and satellite television packages start at around $30 a month and can rise to $100 a month or more.
 In addition, television viewing is linked to increased spending.
 A study by economist Juliet Schor, author of The Overspent American: Why We Want What We Don’t Need, found that each additional hour of TV viewing per week increases consumer spending by about $200 a year.
 Schor attributes this effect to television advertising and its promotion of affluent lifestyles.

-What are your resolutions to save money and improve your life in 2016?
+What are your resolutions to save money and improve your life in the New Year?